 Moffitt's approach to oral cavity cancer

 At Moffitt Cancer Center’s Head and Neck Cancer Program, our clinical oncology team brings together experts from multiple specialties to provide a full complement of individualized care to patients with all types of mouth cancers.
-We offer advanced screening, diagnostic and treatment programs for oral cavity cancers, and spearhead a robust clinical trial program that gives eligible patients access to breakthrough treatment options that are not yet available anywhere else.
+We offer advanced diagnostic and treatment programs for oral cavity cancers, and spearhead a robust clinical trial program that gives eligible patients access to breakthrough treatment options that are not yet available anywhere else.
 We’re the only center based in Florida to have been designated a Comprehensive Cancer Center by the National Cancer Institute, meaning you can trust that the treatment you receive at Moffitt is among the best offered anywhere in the world.

 If you’d like to schedule an appointment to discuss your symptoms with a Moffitt physician, or obtain a second opinion regarding oral cavity cancer treatment, call 1-888-663-3488 or submit a new patient registration form online.
 As Florida’s top cancer hospital, Moffitt is improving the cancer treatment model by providing patients with rapid access to cancer specialists.

 - National Cancer Institute: Oral Cavity and Oropharyngeal Cancer - Risk Factors

 - National Cancer Institute: Types of Genes that Cause Cancer

 - American Cancer Society: Key Statistics for Oral Cavity and Oropharyngeal Cancers